 In 1961, president John F. Kennedy committed the United States to putting astronauts on the moon within a decade.
 Eight years later, it happened.
 This remarkable achievement occurred despite limited spaceflight experience and the primitive technology available at the time.
-But during the 45 years that followed the last Apollo moon mission in 1972, humans never again ventured beyond earth orbit despite vastly improved technology.
+In the 50 years since the last Apollo moon mission in 1972, however, humans have never again ventured beyond earth’s orbit despite having vastly improved technology.

 The retirement of the Space Shuttle in 2011 further deepened the human spaceflight malaise when U.S. astronauts became dependent on Russia for transport to the International Space Station (ISS).
 Even the Pentagon depends on Russian-made rocket boosters for launching its military satellites into space.
 In spite of this, the future looks promising thanks to a partnership between NASA and select commercial companies.
 SpaceX, in particular, has fared well with its Falcon 9 resupply launches to the ISS, its Falcon 9 satellite launches, and most recently, its successful launch of the Falcon Heavy.